Accountants looking for new clients today cannot afford to overlook online marketing and advertising.

 Try and ascertain how long the Directory has been in business, and that it is still currently being managed and developed.
 The internet is littered with start-up directories that you can still find online, but behind the scenes have actually been abandoned many years ago.
 Operating a specialist directory is not a get-rich-quick reality - it is a challenging enterprise that requires large resources and ongoing expertise.

 Fortunately we can safely say that at FindanAccountant we pass the test on all of the above.
+See what distinguishes our accountant directory from others.
 So if you're a South African accountant looking for new clients. click below:

 The first prize for accounting firm online marketing is obviously to have ALL of the above: Your own website, A Facebook Page, A Linkedin Profile, A Twitter feed, and one or more Directory Listings.
 They all work together and all boost each other.
 If you have the ongoing resources and manpower to maintain and regularly update all these platforms - go for it!